lucasb20/Review-Classifier/README.md

 # Review-Classifier
-A basic text classification app in Nextjs and Flask.
+A basic text classification app in JS Vanilla and Flask.

 **Description**